fastrgv/AdaVenture/README.md

 Note that the module that defines the Ada interface to SFML-AUDIO, snd4ada_hpp.ads, was created with the command: "g++ -c -fdump-ada-spec -C snd4ada.hpp" which references a minimalistic C++ utility snd4ada.
 Thus, if you redefine the interface snd4ada.hpp, you will need to recreate the interface spec snd4ada_hpp.ads by this method.

-## Running adaventure:
+## Setup & Running Adaventure:
+Unzip the archive.
+Windows users may see some error messages pertaining to directory links.
+These can be ignored.
-Unzip the archive, open a commandline terminal, and cd to the install directory.
+Open a commandline terminal, and cd to the install directory.

 Linux users should type "adaventure_gnu" to start the game.
 You may also double click its icon in file manager.